otiai10/hotsub/README.md

 # Installation

-There are 3 options to install `awsub` command.
+There are 3 options to install `hotsub` command.

 ## 1. Download binary directly

-Check releases here https://github.com/otiai10/awsub/releases and choose the binary for your OS.
+Check releases here https://github.com/otiai10/hotsub/releases and choose the binary for your OS.

 ## 2. go get

 If you have `go` and `${GOPATH}/bin` is binded to `PATH`

 ```
-go get -u github.com/otiai10/awsub
+go get -u github.com/otiai10/hotsub
 ```

 ## 3. Clone and build